-This course provides the historical and contemporary perspectives of Asian Americans in Minnesota from the late 1800s to the present. the historical overview includes immigration and refugee experiences.
+This course provides the historical and contemporary perspectives of Asian Americans in Minnesota from the late 1800s to the present.
+The historical overview includes immigration and refugee experiences.
 The contemporary component includes demographics, struggles, conflicts and opportunities of Asian Americans in the state.
 Significant focus is given to issues of race and racism.

 - Ability to assess contribution that Asian Americans bring to the state of Minnesota.